mfenig1013/symphProblem/README.md

 problem class functions

+problem.__init__(self, problemName, defaultChar='x')
+problemName: a string describing the model name; this will be used in output file naming conventions
+defaultChar: default single-character to be used for converted file names

 problem.create(self) - Model creation function to be overwritten in child classes by the user.
 This function should always call problem.updateVM within it to update the internal variable count and mapper.

 problem.convertH2C(self) - Creates a converted string of the problem by mapping all user-defined variables to "x*" where '*' is a natural number.
 This should (in general) not be called by the user.